opendatahub-io/opendatahub.io/pages/arch.md

 This reference architecture describes in detail an end-to-end AI platform on OpenShift Container Platform built using open source tools and applications.
 Description of the different personas and layers of an AI platform are discussed with suggestions of available tools.

 Open Data Hub components, features and releases are provided.
-AI Library summary and model descriptions were also provided.
-Detailed installation steps for both Open Data Hub and AI Library are listed.
+Detailed installation steps for Open Data Hub are listed.
 For contribution to these project please visit opendatahub.io.

 ## Contributors
 We would like to thank the following individuals for their time and patience as we collaborated on this process.
 This document would not have been possible without their many contributions.